Farm Beginnings® Instructors

 Balsam gardens is an urban farm in Asheville, NC.
 In the 2015 season we produced 12 acres of certified organic produce, several thousand broiler chickens, 250 thanksgiving turkeys, 10 pigs and managed 450 laying hens on two properties within the city limits.
 We wholesale all of our products at this time.
 We started our farm in 2007 in Sylva, NC on a 1/16 acre market garden that we sold at the Jackson County Farmers Market.
 We moved our farm to its current locations in the winter of 2014-2015.

 Beacon Village Farm is family-owned and operated by Mike and Danielle Hutchison.
-Equipped with more than a decade of agricultural experience and education, the pair has been growing produce for the local community in the historic Beacon Village, located in Swannanoa, NC, since 2012.
-Mike and Danielle are dedicated to growing high-quality annual vegetables, while cultivating a viable farm operation where the couple is able to teach their son Coen to grow, learn and live sustainably.
-By participating in the New Sprout Network Grower program which sells organic produce to regional wholesale markets, Beacon Village Farm was able to expand from one sustainably grown acre in production in 2014 to fifteen certified organic acres of production in 2015!
+Equipped with more than a decade of agricultural experience and education, the pair has been growing produce for the local community on land in Black Mountain and Old Fort since 2012.
+Mike and Danielle are dedicated to growing high-quality annual vegetables, while cultivating a viable farm operation where the couple is able to teach their two sons, Coen and Max to grow, learn and live sustainably.
+By participating in the New Sprout Network Grower program which sells organic produce to regional wholesale markets, Beacon Village Farm has been able to expand from one sustainably grown acre in production in 2014 to over thirty certified organic acres in production in 2017!

 Bluebird Farm – William Lyons & Marie Williamson